-Policy POBRU6: Brundall Gardens
+Policy POBRU6: Brundall Gardens Inset Map x

-Inset Map 3a

-Policy PODM35 (New Residential Moorings) will apply as the marina will be treated as if it were adjacent to the development boundary.
-Proposals for Residential Moorings will be allowed in this area if they are not at a scale which would compromise existing business on the site as well as meeting the criteria in Broads Policies on General Employment and Boatyards (to follow in publication version).
+Policy xxx (New Residential Moorings) will apply as the marina will be treated as if it were adjacent to the development boundary.
+Proposals for Residential Moorings will be allowed in this area if they are not at a scale which would compromise existing business on the site as well as meeting the criteria in xxx and xxx.
 Proposals must ensure no adverse effects on the conservation objectives and qualifying features of the nearby SSSI.